 Can thieves wave a device at your car’s trunk & detect the laptop you left in there?

-No, but this longtime myth has reappeared once again.
+No, but this long-lasting tech myth keeps reappearing.
 Let’s make the truth clear—thieves DO steal laptops out of trunks.
-They just use different methods to know which trunks contain them.
+However, they don't use a "laptop detector."
+They just use different methods to know which trunks contain the laptops.

 Thieves Aren’t Using “Laptop Detectors” to Steal Your Laptop

 The myth originated around 2009/2010, when the mobile device craze really picked up.
 It goes like this:

 - Thief buys a simple scanning device from Radio Shack or Amazon, sometimes called an “RF Signal Detector.”

 - Thief walks through a parking lot near a mall or gym.